Setting up a "Convert colors" Fixup

 Output Intent takes precedence over assumed profile

-If there is an Output Intent embedded in the processed file, the selected profile for the color space defined by the Output Intent will be ignored and instead the settings will be adapted to the Output Intent profile.
+If there is an Output Intent embedded in the processed file, the selected profile for the color space defined by the assumed Profile will be ignored and instead the settings will be adapted to the Output Intent profile.

 Use black point compensation